Frequently Asked Questions

 How to hide counts for facets of type:

+Note that if you are using the Listing Builder, you can add more than one listing shortcodes to the same page.
 Each listing template can have its own grid layout, styling, and query.
-But only one of them can be “dynamic” and will react to the facets on the page.
-The others have to be “static” listing templates and will not react to facets.
+But still, only one of them can be “dynamic” and will react to the facets on the page.
+The others must be “static” listing templates that will not react to facets.

 FacetWP was built with performance in mind and is very fast itself.
 We’ve structured and highly optimized our data storage and have analyzed every query to make sure that it runs as efficiently as possible.